dimitri-mar/SchellingBoardAR/README.md

 ### Translation
 Translations for both `stramlit_app.py` and  `streamlit_manager_app.py` are based on gettext.
-Texts must be encased as `_(string)`, take into account f-strings are not properly implemented.
+Texts must be encased as `_(string)`.
+Take into account that f-strings are not properly implemented.
-In case new texts in need of translation are added the following steps must be taken:
+In case new texts in need of translation are added, the following steps must be taken:

 - Create a .pot file with all strings for translation: